Office of Education Standards

 The picture these reports paint is not all rosy, however.

-The reports on the primary school inspections in 2014/15 were, according to Mr Carpenter ‘pretty critical’.
+The reports on the primary school inspections in 2014/15 were, according to Mr Carpenter ‘rather critical’.
 Eight out of the ten schools were assessed as ‘unsatisfactory’ and only one was rated as ‘good’.

 This means that children entering secondary school are inevitably starting off at a disadvantage if they have not reached the expected standards for their age.